Life Settlements

 Earlier, we mentioned that our job at Settlement Benefits Association is similar to that of a real estate agent.
 This apt comparison was first noted in the 1911 Supreme Court case Grigsby v.
 Russell.
 This case determined that a life insurance policy is essentially one’s property.
 Therefore, it can be sold, traded and used as loan collateral.
 Through this logic, life settlements are completely legal.

 By working with a life settlement company, you’re essentially selling your life insurance for a cash settlement.
-We will negotiate a deal with interested buyers to take on your policy.
+We will identify the buyer(s) most likely to be interested in your policy and work to get you a fast, fair offer to purchase it.
 If they like what they see, you’ll get a cash amount based on what you’ve already contributed to the insurance.
 You’ll get the money you need to deal with current concerns, and the buyer will become the beneficiary of the original policy.

 Should You Get a Life Settlement?